Orange-OpenSource/towards5gs-helm/CONTRIBUTING.md

 # Contributing to towards5GS-helm

 Hello!
-Thank you for givint attention to our initiative.
+Thank you for giving attention to our initiative.
 The contributing guideline has not yet been defined.
 However you can let a Github issue for any bug or possible enhancements.

 **TODO**